bitrise-steplib/steps-sign-apk/README.md

 Once you have uploaded your keystore file and provided your keystore credentials on the **Code Signing** tab of the Workflow Editor, the **Android Sign** Step signs your APK digitally.
 Bitrise assigns Environment Variables to the uploaded file and credentials, and uses those in the respective fields of the **Android Sign** Step.
-Once the Step runs, it produces a signed APK or App Bundle which will be used as the input value of the **App file path** field in the **Google Play Deploy** Step.
+Once the Step runs, it produces a signed APK or App Bundle which will be used as the input value of the **App file path** field in the **Google Play Deploy** Step.    blabla

 ### Configuring the Step